 When it's time to upgrade your Elf on the Shelf ideas, you're going to need all the inspiration you can get.
 Because coming up with witty, cute, funny Elf on the Shelf displays to entertain kids (and adults) all throughout the holidays is a true skill.

-Elf on the shelf ideas to make you laugh out loud
+22 Elf on the Shelf ideas to make you laugh out loud

 1. Get off to a flying start with your Elf introduction

-For someone who has made a tidy career from documenting her housecleaning, UK-based cleanfluencer Sophie Hinchcliffe (aka Mrs Hinch) knows a trick or two to get off to a flying start with your elf on the shelf ideas.
+For someone who has made a tidy career from documenting her housecleaning, UK-based queen of clean Sophie Hinchcliffe (aka Mrs Hinch) knows a trick or two to get off to a flying start with your elf on the shelf ideas.

-Here, the cheeky character has swooped in, in stdyle on the living room ceiling with a paper aeroplane crafted from a Manilla envelope, complete with faux postal stamps.
-We don't know about you, but the clean queen has certainly understood the assignment when it comes to Christmas decoration ideas.
+Here, the cheeky character has swooped in, in style on the living room ceiling, with a paper airplane crafted from a Manilla envelope (you can pick up a pack of 100 envelopes on Amazon) complete with faux postal stamps.
+We think Mrs Hinch has certainly understood the assignment when it comes to Christmas decoration ideas.

 2. Dine in style with a North pole-inspired tablescape

-To create this look, create a colorful red, white and green spread with foil balloons and cardboard Santa cut-outs.
-Then, to show who has 'really' put on the spread, position your cheeky helpers beside a chalkboard sign with a welcoming North Pole Breakfast message.
+To create this look, create a colorful red, white, and green spread with foil balloons and cardboard Santa cut-outs (you can pick up a selection of Christmas balloons on Amazon).
+Then, to show who has 'really' put on the spread, position your cheeky helpers beside a chalkboard sign (like this budget-friendly Chalkboard sign from Amazon) with a welcoming North Pole Breakfast message.

 3. Stay safe with an elf security guard

 Why not enlist the assistance of Santa's little helper for his surveillance services?
-While this elf on a shelf idea is not guaranteed to deter thieves, it's a fun way to Christmas window display if you don't fancy getting messy with spray paint or lighting.
+While this Elf on the Shelf idea is not guaranteed to deter thieves, it's a fun way to create a Christmas window display if you don't fancy getting messy with spray paint or lighting.

-This notice is available online from AdventElf on Etsy, but you can also go ahead and create your own design too.
+This notice is available online from AdventElf on Etsy, but you can also go ahead and create your own design.
 And, while we've got your attention, stay vigilant by shopping our best home security systems.

 4. Get your elves to build a chocolate tower